 Going home is typically the first choice for patients.
-This is called the home first approach.
-If you need care at home, Home and Community Care Support Services will talk to you about your care needs, and about the resources in the community that may be right for you.
+This is called the Home First approach.
+If you need care at home, Ontario Health at Home (OHaH) will talk to you about your care needs, and about the resources in the community that may be right for you.
 They may contact you virtually (by phone) or in person, depending on your situation.
 Ask your health care team for more information.